UA-141369524-4

 …And why I do organic coffee cold brew daily.

-Then, the organic coffee part is important because the bulk of coffee is sprayed with pesticides that we’re ingesting.
+Organic coffee is preferred because the bulk of coffee is sprayed with pesticides.

-And if you’re noticing brain fog or blips in short-term memory has got you these days and you don’t know why, if you do drink regular coffee (cold brew or regular brewed) then the coffee could be the offender.
+So if you’re noticing brain fog or blips in short-term memory has got you these days and you don’t know why, if you drink coffee, then the non-organic coffee could be the offender.

-Switching to organic coffee for a month is a good idea to see if you feel a difference.
+Just something to consider switching to organic coffee for a month to see if you feel a difference.

 Organic coffee to buy can be more expensive and slightly harder to source, but you get to ask yourself what your health is worth and if you want to make the additional search effort.